-Former Taliban Hostage Joshua Boyle Arrested For Assault & Forcible Confinement
+Former Taliban Hostage Joshua Boyle Arrested For Assault And Forcible Confinement

 Along with his wife, Caitlan Coleman, Boyle was taken captive whilst backpacking through the mountains of Afghanistan, in October 2012.
 They were kidnapped and held by Haqqani, a group of terrorists affiliated with the Taliban.
 They were rescued by Pakistani troops, following a tip from US intelligence, in October 2017.

-Coleman was over 6 months pregnant at the time of the kidnapping, and gave birth to a boy, now 4 years old, whilst in captivity.
+Coleman was over six months pregnant at the time of the kidnapping, and gave birth to a boy, now four years old, whilst in captivity.
 The couple went on to have another two children, another boy, now aged 2, and their baby girl, who is an infant.
 Boyle has claimed that their captors organized the murder of another of his children, an allegation that the Taliban have denied.
 They also deny Boyle’s claims that Coleman was raped whilst in captivity.

 Boyle, 34, appeared in court on New Year’s Day and has since remained in police custody.
 A court proceeding is scheduled for Wednesday morning, but Boyle is not expected to attend, according to a statement made by his lawyer, Eric Granger, to The Guardian.
 However, there are reports that Boyle will appear via video link.

-Granger wrote in an email to The Guardian, that ‘Mr Boyle is presumed innocent.
-He’s never been in trouble before,’ and that ‘No evidence has been provided yet, which is typical at this early stage.
-We look forward to receiving the evidence and defending him against these charges.’
+Granger wrote in an email to The Guardian, that “Mr. Boyle is presumed innocent.
+He’s never been in trouble before,” and that “No evidence has been provided yet, which is typical at this early stage.
+We look forward to receiving the evidence and defending him against these charges.”

 In a statement to the Toronto Star, Boyle’s wife Caitlan said: